gvwilson/thirdbit/src/fiction/makers-return/index.md

 At least that's what Sindy thought at first.
-It took her a moment to realize it was just a helmet, and that underneath it was the actual head of a girl about her own age with a narrow, dark face and curly black hair.
+It took her a moment to realize it was just a helmet, and that underneath it was the actual head of a girl about her own age with a narrow, dark face and curly purple hair.

 Sindy gaped at her.
 "You're a throwback!" she exclaimed.